cybercongress/go-cyber/docs/setup_cyber_configuration.md

 seeds = ""
 ```

 This line is dedicated to the list of seed nodes you want to establish a connection with.
-To get seed nodes addresses take a look at our [forum](https://ai.cybercongress.ai/) or ask on our [Telegram chat](https://t.me/fuckgoogle).
+To get some seed and peers addresses take a look at networks [repository](https://github.com/cybercongress/networks).

 - For validators with sentinel nodes or with a decent quantity of peers connected it is not required to fill it out: